alexantr/yii2-elfinder/README.md

 ## Usage

-### Configure connectors
+### Configure actions

 For using elFinder you must create and configure controller.
-See full example with actions for elFinder's connector, InputFile widget and CKEditor file browser:
+Full example with actions for elFinder's connector, `InputFile` widget and CKEditor filebrowser params:

 ```php
 <?php